LoopPerfect/buckaroo/README.md

 If the bug is for the Buckaroo client, please report it [here](https://github.com/LoopPerfect/buckaroo/issues).
 If the bug is for a specific package, please report it on [the recipes repo](https://github.com/LoopPerfect/buckaroo-recipes).

+Please see [CONTRIBUTING](CONTRIBUTING.md) for more information.

 ### What is your contribution policy?

 Buckaroo is fully open-source and we are accepting external contributions.
-If you would like to contribute, please create a pull-request and we will review it promptly.
-Note that we will only merge code that builds, passes all tests and has test-coverage for significant additions.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for more information.

 First time contributor?
 Take a look at the issue tracker for [issues marked "first commit"](https://github.com/LoopPerfect/buckaroo/labels/first%20commit).